-The financial impact of the MBS Review on the pathology sector and patients depends on which recommendations are pursued, together with when and how they are implemented.
+The financial impact of the MBS Review recommendations on the pathology sector and patients depends on which recommendations are adopted, together with when and how they are implemented.
 If the MBS Review recommendations are instigated in the absence of reinvestment and careful scheduling, there is a risk that the pathology sector would be destabilised and access to pathology services threatened.

 There is a need to ensure that the PST reflects both contemporary clinical practice and the cost of tests.
 This requires some degree of cost shifting from other areas of the MBS.
-Significant cost savings from laboratory automation, reduction in staffing and centralisation of services have been made over time, but these innovations have mainly come in the areas of high volume haematology and chemical pathology tests where there is little pathologist input and it has not been possible to extend these savings to some of the other areas of pathology particularly anatomical pathology which remains medically and scientifically labour intensive.
+Significant cost savings from laboratory automation, reduction in staffing and centralisation of services have been made over time, but these innovations have mainly come in the areas of high-volume haematology and chemical pathology tests where there is little pathologist input and it has not been possible to extend these savings to some of the other areas of pathology particularly anatomical pathology which remains medically and scientifically labour intensive.
 Maintaining silos of funding for each discipline in PST Groups over the years to reflect relativities established when Medicare began in the 1980s has been in part responsible for the current state of underfunding of certain tests as they grew in complexity and cost over the decades.
 MBS rebates should cover the costs of providing pathology tests.
 Funding inequities can lead to perverse incentives to promote particular profitable tests at the expense of the less profitable tests.
 This can result in reduced access to less profitable tests and can waste health dollars if the profitable tests can be subject to over-ordering.

-As a consequence of implementing the MBS Review recommendations, any financial reductions in MBS pathology outlays in one part of the PST must be applied to address areas where items are underfunded.
+As a consequence of implementing the MBS Review recommendations, any financial reductions in MBS pathology outlays in one part of the PST must be applied to increase fees for underfunded items.
 Any new MBS items must be funded through additional funding.
 This is due to the high degree of cross-subsidisation in the PST.

-Currently anatomical pathology, microbiology and genetics is underfunded, and is cross-subsidised by chemistry and haematology.
+Currently anatomical pathology, microbiology and genetics is underfunded, and is cross subsidised by chemistry and haematology.
 Anatomical pathology, microbiology and genetics should gain new items, have less coning and increased fees in balance, providing increased revenue for these disciplines as a proportion of all disciplines.
-There is a significant risk that the changes will reduce overall revenue in that balance, with chemistry and haematology not compensating.
 The MBS Review recommendations should disincentivise over ordering whilst encouraging appropriateness of pathology ordering and therefore rebates must cover the actual costs of providing the tests in pathology episodes.